European champion in different years. European Football Championships: defend the title

 You can read more about the history of the championship and its winners on the pages of Wikipedia (source).

-The FIFA World Cup is an international sports tournament, held under the auspices of FIFA, in which the best national teams of the planet compete. , and since then the competition has been held every 4 years (in 1942 and 1946 the tournament was not held due to the events of World War II).
+The FIFA World Cup is international sports tournament, held under the auspices of FIFA, in which the best national teams on the planet compete. , and since then the competition has been held every 4 years (in 1942 and 1946 the tournament was not held due to the events of World War II).

-Uruguay won the first World Cup, defeating final game at the "Estadio Centenario" (Centenario) the Argentina national team with a score of 4: 2.
-In total, 13 teams took part in the debut World Cup: 7 from South America, 4 from Europe and two from Northern and Central America.
-Since then, 20 more World Cups have taken place.
+The winner of the first World Cup was Uruguay, who defeated final game at Estadio Centenario (Centenario) the Argentina national team with a score of 4:2.
+A total of 13 teams took part in the debut World Cup: 7 from South America, 4 from Europe and two from Northern and Central America.
+Since then, another 20 World Cups have taken place.

 Table of all world football champions by year